CodeTherapist/codetherapist.github.io/_posts/2019-04-08-csharp8-indexes-ranges.md

 ### Let's compare how we access specific elements in an array

 Access elements is not something new.
-It's fundamental to any programming language and thus also a concept in C#/VB.NET.
+It's fundamental to any programming language and thus also a concept in C#.
-<a href="https://github.com/dotnet/corefx/blob/master/src/Common/src/CoreLib/System/Index.cs" target="_blank"> Index</a> is a new readonly struct added to the Framework.
+<a href="https://github.com/dotnet/corefx/blob/master/src/Common/src/CoreLib/System/Index.cs" target="_blank">Index</a> is a new readonly struct added to the Framework.

-I like to stick with cars in this post as well as I did in the <a href="https://codetherapist.github.io/blog/csharp8-nullable-ref-types/" target="_blank">previous blog post</a>.
+I like to stick with cars in this post as well as I did in the <a href="https://codetherapist.github.io/blog/csharp8-nullable-ref-types/" target="_blank">previous C# 8 blog post</a>.
 This time we have 10 parked cars that we get as an array:

 {% highlight csharp %}